mikeraab/docker101/Participant-Guide.md

 > *Note, containers can be stopped and removed by using their name **(if there are no dependent image layers)**, their long id or their short id*

-Now run the container with a more descriptive name, such as "helloworld_app":
+Now run the container with a more descriptive name, such as "helloworld_app"

 ```
 $ docker run -d --name helloworld_app -p 80:80/tcp "karthequian/helloworld:latest"